 Here is our overview of how the Facebook Algorithm works, to help you get a better understanding of the platform and optimise your social media efforts.

 When you start off on Facebook, your news feed is a blank slate.
 Slowly you start to build your own personalised experience by connecting with people and brands and engaging with their posts.
-Each user’s Facebook News Feed is unique, as content is displayed to each user based on what Facebook deems interesting to them.
+Each user’s Facebook News Feed is unique, as the content is displayed to each user based on what Facebook deems interesting to them.

 Facebook is a successful social media network because of its millions of users.
 If there weren’t people using the platform, Facebook loses its value.
 Which is why Facebook’s main priority is to ensure that its users are getting the best experience possible from the platform.